kct417/tinyFS/README.txt

             - Next free block

 Limitations:
     The number of inode blocks is set to 8 inodes.
-This means that the disk size must be at least 2304 bytes to account for the superblock and the 8 inodes.
+This means that the disk size will be at least 2304 bytes to account for the superblock and the 8 inodes.
 Disk sizes larger than this are supported by the library.